 1. Regularly Visit Your Vet

 Regular vet visits are one of the basic rules that apply when taking care of your cat.
 Health checks, vaccines, and many other things that the vets are specialized in will help you keep your cat in excellent health condition.
-Getting pet insurance is also something that you might want to consider.
+Getting pet insurance for cats is also something that you might want to consider.

 2. Create a Stress-free Environment